03 Using R syntax

 )

-Similarly to the text embedding model, you should provide a name
+Similarly to the text embedding model, you should provide a label

 you have to provide a